Aleshsparrow/Workout-Tracker/README.md

 # Workout-Tracker
 This app was developed to help workout enthusiastes track their activities and also monitor their progress.
 This app gives a sumarry of workout activities, how long it took to complete the activity and some other important details.

+The back end of the app was designed using with node.js, express server and the database used was mongodb using the mongoose npm package.

 All you need to use this app is a web browser.